alessandroTironi/ecs-system/README.md

 This system is not intended for use in professional projects and it's still under development.

+## Content

+This CMake project contains three subprojects exposed below.
+Any external dependency (google test, SDL) are automatically downloaded during the cmake build process.

+- **ecs-core**: the core of the ECS implementation.
+It is compiled as a static library that must be linked to any project meant to make use of it.
+- **ecs-test**: a suite of unit tests implemented with the [gtest](https://github.com/google/googletest) framework.
+- **ecs-runner**: an SDL application that showcases the basic functionalities of the ECS system, spawning 20000 particles launched in random directions and bouncing on the borders of the window.

 ## Getting started

 The project uses CMake as building framework.